CrazyRocks/python-pinterest/README.rst

 def getDomainPins(self,
-                  domain_name=None):
+                  domain_name=None,
+                  bookmark=False):
 """
 Gets the Pins for a specific Domain

 - param domain_name: The Domain's name
+- param bookmark: Pass in for pagination
-- return: A list of Pins for a specific Domain
+- return: Tuple containing list of Pins for a specific Domain and bookmark if more than one page
 """

 def getPinComments(self,
-                   pin_id=None):
+                   pin_id=None,
+                   bookmark=False):
 """
 Gets the comments for a specific Pin

 - param pin_id: The Pin ID
+- param bookmark: Pass in for pagination
-- return: A list of Comments for the specific Pin
+- return: Tuple containing list of Comments for a specific Pin and bookmark if more than one page
 """